StratfordHS-CS2/Lab-16-TicTacToe-Checker/Readme.md

 ## Instructions
 * Complete the method `fillGame`.
 The method receives a completed game as a String and needs to fill the `game` array appropriately.
 * Complete the method `printGame`.
 This method should print the completed game.
 See the sample output below.
 * Complete the method `getWinner`.
 This method should return a string saying who the winner is and in which direction.
-See teh sample output below.
+See the sample output below.
 * You do not need to edit the `main` method.
 * Complete all javadoc comment with the proper tags.